TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 ## `ivf_flat`:  Inverted File Index with Stored Vectors

-The `main` program for the driver performing partitioned search is
-called `ivf_flat` which does an approximate search based on a given partition (an index).

-### Building ivf_hack
+### Building ivf_flat

-`ivf_hack` is built in the same manner as `flat` (below).

-### Running ivf_hack
+### Running `ivf_flat`

 ```
+ivf_flat: demo CLI program for performing feature vector search with kmeans index.
 Usage:
-    ivf_hack (-h | --help)
+    ivf_flat (-h | --help)
-    ivf_hack --db_uri URI --centroids_uri URI --index_uri URI --part_uri URI --id_uri URI
+    ivf_flat --db_uri URI --centroids_uri URI (--index_uri URI | --sizes_uri URI)
+             --parts_uri URI --ids_uri URI --query_uri URI [--groundtruth_uri URI] [--output_uri URI]
-            [--output_uri URI] [--query_uri URI] [--groundtruth_uri URI] [--ndb NN] [--nqueries NN] [--blocksize NN]
+            [--k NN][--nprobe NN] [--nqueries NN] [--alg ALGO] [--finite] [--blocksize NN] [--nth]
-            [--k NN] [--cluster NN] [--nthreads N] [--region REGION] [--nth] [--log FILE] [-d | -v]
+            [--nthreads NN] [--region REGION] [--log FILE] [-d] [-v]

 Options:
     -h, --help            show this screen
-    --db_uri URI          database URI with feature vectors, to query against
+    --db_uri URI          database URI with feature vectors
-    --centroids_uri URI   URI with centroid vectors from kmeans applied to the feature vector set
+    --centroids_uri URI   URI with centroid vectors
-    --index_uri URI       URI with the paritioning index obtained from kmeans
+    --index_uri URI       URI with the paritioning index
+    --sizes_uri URI       URI with the parition sizes
-    --part_uri URI        URI with the data vectors reordered and partitioned by kmeans
+    --parts_uri URI       URI with the partitioned data
-    --id_uri URI          URI with IDs of the partitioned vectors, as given in the original dataset
+    --ids_uri URI         URI with original IDs of vectors
+    --query_uri URI       URI storing query vectors
+    --groundtruth_uri URI URI storing ground truth vectors
     --output_uri URI      URI to store search results
-    --query_uri URI       Optional URI containing a set of vectors to query the database against
-    --groundtruth_uri URI Optionsal URI containing the ground truth vectors for the query vectors
+    --k NN                number of nearest neighbors to search for [default: 10]
+    --nprobe NN           number of centroid partitions to use [default: 100]
     --nqueries NN         number of query vectors to use (0 = all) [default: 0]
-    --ndb NN              number of database vectors to use (0 = all) [default: 0]
-    --nthreads N          number of threads to use in parallel loops (0 = all) [default: 0]
-    --k NN                number of nearest neighbors to search for [default: 10]
-    --cluster NN          aka nprobe -- number of kmeanse clusters to use in the search [default: 100]
+    --alg ALGO            which algorithm to use for query [default: qv_heap]
+    --finite              use finite RAM (out of core) algorithm [default: false]
-    --blocksize NN        number of vectors to process in memory from the vector dataset (0 = all) [default: 0]
+    --blocksize NN        number of vectors to process in an out of core block (0 = all) [default: 0]
-    --nth                 use nth_element for finding top k rather than heap-based [default: false]
+    --nth                 use nth_element for top k [default: false]
+    --nthreads NN         number of threads to use (0 = all) [default: 0]
+    --region REGION       AWS S3 region [default: us-east-1]
-    --log FILE            log program stats to FILE (- for stdout)
+    --log FILE            log info to FILE (- for stdout)
-    --region REGION       AWS S3 region for the arrays used by this program [default: us-east-1]
-    -d, --debug           emit and log debugging level information [default: false]
+    -d, --debug           run in debug mode [default: false]
-    -v, --verbose         emit and log verbose level information [default: false]
+    -v, --verbose         run in verbose mode [default: false]
 ```

-### Running `ivf_hack` with TileDB Arrays
+### Running `ivf_flat` with TileDB Arrays

-#### Query mode
+#### Specifying the query

-`ivf_hack` performs a query for given queries against a specified dataset, using an inverted file index derived from applying kmeans partitioning against that dataset.
+`ivf_flat` performs a query for given queries against a specified dataset, using an inverted file index derived from applying kmeans partitioning against that dataset.

-`ivf_hack`reads its data from TileDB arrays.
-Reading from local data files is no longer supported.
-Previous functionality for writing the IVF index files (partitioned vectors, index, vector IDs) has been moved to another driver program (`index`).
+The inverted file index consists of its data from TileDB arrays, which can be stored locally or in the cloud.
+(Any valid URI can be used to specify a TileDB array.)
+The necessary arrays for a query are:
+* a vector database (`--db_uri`),
+* an array of centroids (`--centroids_uri`),
+* a vector database reordered into partitions, with on partition per centroid, such that each partition comprises the vectors closest to the corresponding centroid (`--parts_uri`),

-`ivf_hack` takes as input a vector database, an array centroids, a reordered vector database, an array containing partition indexes for the reordered vector database, and an array of original ids of the shuffled vectors.
+* an array containing partition indexes for the reordered vector database (`--index_uri`), or an array containing the sizes of each partition (`--sizes_uri`),
+* an array of original ids of the shuffled vectors (`--ids_uri`),
+* and an array containing query vectors (`--query_id`).

 The user can also optionally specify
-*  an array containing query vectors
-*  an array containing ground truth vectors
+*  an array containing ground truth vectors (`--groundtruth_uri`).

 The user can also specify values for how many nearest neighbors to return for each search vector, and how many partitions to use in searching for each search vector.

 Example:
 ```
-  ivf_hack --id_uri s3://tiledb-andrew/kmeans/ivf_hack/ids              \
+  ivf_flat --id_uri s3://tiledb-andrew/kmeans/ivf_flat/ids              \
-           --index_uri s3://tiledb-andrew/kmeans/ivf_hack/index         \
+           --index_uri s3://tiledb-andrew/kmeans/ivf_flat/index         \
-           --part_uri s3://tiledb-andrew/kmeans/ivf_hack/parts          \
+           --part_uri s3://tiledb-andrew/kmeans/ivf_flat/parts          \
-           --centroids_uri s3://tiledb-andrew/kmeans/ivf_hack/centroids \
+           --centroids_uri s3://tiledb-andrew/kmeans/ivf_flat/centroids \
            --db_uri s3://tiledb-andrew/sift/sift_base
 ```

 #### index_ivf

-The `index_ivf` driver is complementary to `ivf_hack` and writes the arrays necesarry for indexing, given a vector database and centroid vectors produces by kmeans.
-This functionality was previously also included as part of `ivf_hack` but has been moved to the `index_ivf` driver.
+The `index_ivf` driver is complementary to `ivf_flat` and writes the arrays necesarry for indexing, given a vector database and centroid vectors produces by kmeans.
+This functionality was previously also included as part of `ivf_flat` but has been moved to the `index_ivf` driver.

 The three arrays produced by `index_ivf` are the partitioned (shuffled) vector database, the partitioning indexes, and the original vector database ids for the shuffled vectors.

 Example:
 ```
-  ivf_index --id_uri s3://tiledb-lums/kmeans/ivf_hack/ids              \
+  ivf_index --id_uri s3://tiledb-lums/kmeans/ivf_flat/ids              \
-            --index_uri s3://tiledb-lums/kmeans/ivf_hack/index         \
+            --index_uri s3://tiledb-lums/kmeans/ivf_flat/index         \
-            --part_uri s3://tiledb-lums/kmeans/ivf_hack/parts          \
+            --part_uri s3://tiledb-lums/kmeans/ivf_flat/parts          \
-            --centroids_uri s3://tiledb-lums/kmeans/ivf_hack/centroids \
+            --centroids_uri s3://tiledb-lums/kmeans/ivf_flat/centroids \
             --db_uri s3://tiledb-lums/sift/sift_base
 ```

 Note that the program will **not** overwrite any existing arrays.
 It is the responsibility of the user to make sure that the arrays to be written do not exist when the program is executed.

-**NB:** The reason write mode exists is because the available partitioning data created by kmeans programs only seem to include the centroids rather than the full set of data needed by `ivf_hack`.
+**NB:** The reason write mode exists is because the available partitioning data created by kmeans programs only seem to include the centroids rather than the full set of data needed by `ivf_flat`.
 This functionality will also be used in conjunction with TileDB's own kmeans centroid generation (currently WIP).

 ## The Flat Search Driver